CivAIgentics/Jett/PROJECT_OVERVIEW.md

 ## Integration with CivicPlus

-The application is designed to seamlessly integrate with the existing midlandtexas.gov website:
+The application is designed to seamlessly integrate with the existing Odessatexas.gov website:

 - **iframe Embedding**: Simple HTML code snippet
 - **No CivicPlus Changes**: Works with current CMS